BogoslovskiyNikita/OpenCards/README.md

 \
 I originally created this project to help myself with learning English.
 I didn't fully satisfied any of the existing apps, so i decided to create my own :)\
 \
-Feel free to contribute to this project or make your own fork
+Feel free to contribute to this project or make your own fork!

 #### Plugins / another project used